Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Background

 A factor graph \cite{KscFreLoe:01} is a bipartite undirected graph $\Set{G}_f \rmv=\rmv (\Set{V}_f, \Set{E}_f)$ that consists of a set of edges $\Set{E}_f$ and a set of vertices or nodes $\Set{V}_f = \Set{Q} \cup \Set{F}$.
 A variable node $q \in \Set{Q}$ represents a random variable $\V{x}_q$ and a factor node $s \in \Set{F}$ represents a factor $f_s\big(\V{x}^{(s)}\big)$.
 Here, each factor argument $\V{x}^{(s)}$ comprises certain random variables $\V{x}_q$ (each $\V{x}_q$ can appear in several $\V{x}^{(s)}$).
 Factor nodes and variable nodes are typically depicted by circles and boxes, respectively.
 The joint \ac{pdf} represented by the factor graph reads $p(\V{x}) \propto \prod_{s \in \Set{F}} f_s\big(\V{x}^{(s)}\big)$ where $\propto$ indicates equality up to a constant factor.

-Belief propagation \acused{bp} (\ac{bp}) \cite{KscFreLoe:01}, also known as the sum-product algorithm can compute marginal \acp{pdf} $p(\V{x}_q)$, $q \rmv\in\rmv \Set{Q} $ efficiently. \ac{bp} operates directly on factor graphs by computing messages passing over edges.
+Belief propagation \acused{bp} (\ac{bp}) \cite{KscFreLoe:01}, also known as the sum-product algorithm can compute marginal \acp{pdf} $p(\V{x}_q)$, $q \rmv\in\rmv \Set{Q} $ efficiently. \ac{bp} performs local operations called ``messages'' on the edges of the factor graph.
 There are two types of messages: (i) messages passed from variable nodes to factor nodes given by